Africa and Assorted Areas:

 Spain: As with the Philippines, 13 coins are presented to the bride by the groom as a token of his support for her.
 (Not too surprising, considering the History of the two countries).
 The bride may carry the coins during the wedding, or they may be help by one of the bridesmaids.
 The Spanish bride often favors orange flowers which represent happiness and a full life.
 She may also wear a black silk wedding dress, as opposed to the white wedding dress in other cultures.
 The traditional dance at Spanish weddings is the Sequidillas manchegas, where each guest who dances with the bride gives her a gift.

 Switzerland: Young girls sell colored handkerchiefs to raise money for the newlyweds.
 The bride wears a crown that symbolizes her virginity.
 After the wedding the crown is burned, and if it is consumed by the flames quickly it is thought to bring good luck.
 The tradition of planting a pine tree is also present in Swiss weddings, and represents the fertility of the couple.

+Bermuda - Locals in Bermuda often have a little sapling tree on top of their wedding cake.
+After the cake is eaten, the sapling is planted and the newlywed's new home, where it grows and matured along with the couple's marriage.
 Latino: Very focused on religion; blessings involving the rosary.
 Honeymoon money is raised with a "dollar dance."
 The future husband gives the bride "arras" which is a gift of 13 gold coins.